sercankulcu/sercankulcu.github.io/_thoughts/why-joy-fades-as-we-age.md

 ---
-title: 'Why Joy Fades As We Age'
+title: 'Adult Joy Is Quieter'
 date: 2025-01-25
 tags:
   - life
   - reflection
-  - self-improvement
+  - joy
 ---

-Children can become extremely happy about things adults barely notice.
+Children can become intensely happy about things adults barely register.

+A puddle.
 A new toy.
-A puddle.
-A small surprise.
-A trip that begins tomorrow.
+A trip tomorrow.
+The first snow of winter.

-As we get older, joy often becomes quieter.
-Part of this may be familiarity.
-The first experience has a special intensity.
-After the hundredth time, the same thing becomes normal.
-Responsibilities also occupy more mental space.

-An adult may sit in a beautiful place while thinking about work, money, family, or tomorrow's schedule.
-The moment is present.
-The mind is somewhere else.
-I do not think adulthood has to mean losing joy.
-But joy may need more attention than it did before.

-We can become better at noticing small things.
-A good meal.
-A peaceful morning.
-A message from someone we missed.
-Finishing something difficult.

-We can also allow ourselves interests that have no professional value.
-Adults often turn every hobby into productivity.
-Maybe some joy disappears because everything is asked to become useful.
-There is also value in accepting that happiness changes form.
-The excitement of childhood may not return exactly.

-Adult joy can be slower.
-A quiet sense that, for one moment, nothing needs to be different.
-That is still joy.
+It is tempting to say that joy fades with age.
+I am not sure that is true.

+What fades may be surprise.

+The hundredth train ride cannot feel like the first.
+A familiar meal does not announce itself as an event.
+Adults also carry more unfinished business in their heads.
+We can sit in a beautiful place while mentally answering an email that has not yet arrived.

+But there is another mistake in comparing adult happiness with childhood happiness: we assume joy must remain loud in order to remain real.

+Epicurus wrote about pleasure in a way that is much quieter than the modern word suggests.
+He was interested in freedom from unnecessary disturbance, friendship, simple food, and the relief of not needing more.

+That feels closer to many forms of adult joy.

+The happiness of finishing difficult work and closing the laptop.
+Drinking coffee before anyone needs anything from you.
+Hearing from someone whose voice has become rare.
+Realizing, for ten minutes, that nothing in the room needs to change.

+These moments are easy to underestimate because they do not resemble excitement.

+Adulthood also has a habit of putting usefulness on trial.
+A hobby should improve us.
+Exercise should produce numbers.
+Reading should teach something.
+A photograph should be shared.
+An interest should perhaps become income.

+The question "What is this for?" can slowly poison things that were valuable precisely because they were for nothing.

+I do not expect to recover the joy of childhood exactly.
+Wanting that may itself become another kind of nostalgia.

+Maybe the task is to learn the new scale.

+Childhood joy often shouts.

+Adult joy may simply sit beside us quietly enough that we have to notice it.